 The nominal observation time window along an orbit is driven by the sun zenith angle at SSP being below 80°.
 It results in a duration of approximately 44 minutes, yielding approximately 60 000 (15 000) pixels in FR (RR) mode.

-Note that acquisition geometry and ECMWF annotations for both resolution products are provided at tie-points on a grid defined as a 64 by 64 subset of the FR product grid.
-In RR mode, the tie-point grid is identical in terms of ground spatial sampling but shifted with respect to the FR grid (tie-points every 16 pixels).
+Note that acquisition geometry and ECMWF annotations for both resolution products are provided at tie-points on a grid defined as a 64 subset of the FR product grid in the AC direction.
+In RR mode, the tie-point grid is identical in terms of ground spatial sampling but shifted with respect to the FR grid (tie-points every 16 image columns).